jacoborus/wiremap/README.md

 Blocks are objects containing units or other blocks.
 There are 2 ways to create a block: with a file or with the `defineBlock` helper

+Note: The main/root block (the one at the highest level) does not need to be tagged of defined.
+It can be a regular plain object

 #### Define a block as a file

 To tag a file as a block, export a block tag as "**$**":